Relative Error Bound Analysis for Nuclear Norm Regularized Matrix Completion: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we provide a theoretical analysis of the nuclear-norm regularized formulation in (\ref{eqn:opt}) for matrix completion.
-Assuming the top eigenspaces are incoherent, a relative upper bound is derived.
-An extensive comparisons demonstrate that our bound is tighter than previous results under favored conditions.
+In this paper, we develop a relative error bound for the nuclear norm regularized matrix completion, under the assumption that the top eigenspaces of the target matrix are incoherent.
+To the best of our knowledge, this is the first work toward relative error bound for nuclear norm regularized matrix completion, and an extensive comparison shows that our bound is tighter than previous results under favored conditions.